-NEET 2018: Answer keys, OMR sheets to be released today at cbseneet.nic.in
+CBSE NEET 2018 answer keys, OMR sheets releasing at 5 pm at cbseneet.nic.in

 NEET 2018: CBSE will release the answer keys and the OMR sheet for the National Eligibility cum Entrance Test (NEET) 2018 today at cbseneet.nic.in.
+Candidates will be able to view the same from 5 pm onwards.
 Candidates can cross-check their answers with the help of the answer key which is available on the official website of NEET (see steps below to check how to download).
 For every correct answer, four marks will be awarded while for every incorrect answer 1 mark will be deducted.
+They will be given an opportunity to make online challenge against the same by paying non refundable processing fee of Rs 1000 per answer.

 National Eligibility Cum Entrance Test (NEET 2018) was held on May 6.
 Since this year, over 13 lakh candidates appeared for the medical entrance exam, we’ll find out what experts are suggesting on the NEET 2018 cut-off.
 The Physics paper was lengthier than last year with an increase in the application based and calculative questions.
 Due to this, candidates may have spent a larger duration of time on this section and would have grappled for time towards the end of the paper.